77-ll/UnityFoxProject/README.md

 # UnityFoxProject
-This is a simple horizontal game Demo
+This is a simple horizontal game Demo and Code